SacDeNoeuds/blog/src/content/blog/satisfying-my-designers-need-for-grids.md

 ## You can even go attribute-based

-I :love: attribute-based style for their expressiveness – imo it’s like classes with options.
+I ❤️ attribute-based style for their expressiveness – imo it’s like classes with options.
 The best thing is that you can [add intellisense yourself](../adding-intellisense-to-attribute-styles/)!

 <!-- prettier-ignore -->
 ```html